bbauska/JS-Programs/README.md

 implement the areaQ method.
 Although they are different classes, polymorphism allows treating them uniformly in the area calculation.</p>

-<p><b>Code Reusability:</b> Inheritance and polymorphism promote code
+<p><b>Code Reusability:</b> Inheritance and polymorphism promote code reusability in OOP.
-reusability in OOP.
 By inheriting attributes and methods from a base class, you avoid duplicating code and maintain an organized structure.</p>

 <p>Additionally, polymorphism allows treating objects from different classes
 homogeneously, facilitating the creation of generic interfaces to operate with different types of objects.</p>

-<p>Together, inheritance, polymorphism, and code reusability are key
+<p>Together, inheritance, polymorphism, and code reusability are key concepts for
-concepts for building more efficient, maintainable, and scalable object- oriented applications.</p>
+building more efficient, maintainable, and scalable object-oriented applications.</p>
 <!--~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~-->
 <h2 id="sk31">31.
 Design Patterns</h2>
 <!--~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~-->
-<p>Design patterns are proven solutions to common software design
+<p>Design patterns are proven solutions to common software design problems.
+These
-problems.
-These patterns provide guidance for effectively and efficiently solving specific problems, promoting good design practices, modularity, and code reusability.
+patterns provide guidance for effectively and efficiently solving specific problems, promoting good design practices, modularity, and code reusability.
 There are various types of design patterns, each serving a specific purpose.
 Here are some of the most well-known design patterns:</p>

 <ol type="1">
   <li>Creational Patterns: These patterns focus on how object instances are created.